 Personal Independence Payment (PIP)

-Personal Independent Payment (PIP) is a benefit you can get if you are aged 16 to 64 and have an illness or disability, it has replaced Disability Living Allowance.
+Personal Independent Payment (PIP) is a benefit you may be entitled to if you are aged 16 to 64 and have a disability or long term health condition, which means you have difficulties with daily living or getting around.
+It has replaced Disability Living Allowance.

 The amount you get will depend on how your illness or disability affects your day to day living and not the actual condition itself.
 You can find out more about eligibility and how to claim by visiting the GOV.UK website using the link provided.